GitHub-AmanBhardwaj/Scholarly-Epistemic-Engine/README.md

 The **Scholarly-Epistemic-Engine** is an advanced Retrieval-Augmented Generation (RAG) framework designed to address information overload in scientific literature.
 By orchestrating a vast corpus of nearly 90,000 arXiv cs.AI papers (1993–2024), this system transitions from a baseline naive RAG (V1) to a highly optimized, faithfully grounded synthesis engine (V4).
 The final pipeline utilizes query expansion, cross-encoder reranking, and Large Language Model (LLM) fusion to deliver highly accurate, verifiable research answers.

-> **Note on Data Availability:** This GitHub repository hosts the execution scripts, UI, and framework infrastructure.
-Due to size constraints, the full processed dataset (~56 GB) and pre-computed ChromaDB vector embeddings are hosted separately on Hugging Face.
+> **Note on Data Storage:** This GitHub repository contains only the code (execution scripts, UI, and framework).
+Due to size constraints, the heavy data assets—including the processed csv files and pre-computed ChromaDB embeddings (total ~56 GB) are hosted entirely on Hugging Face.
 See the [Data Availability](#data-availability) section for access.

 ---